tderwedu/42cursus/04_netwhat/InternetProtocol.md

 - Connection Oriented
 	Build and track a connection between applications on a pair of hosts before sending data.
 - Error Recovery
 - Flow Control
-	The window size dynamically grows is no error or dynamically shrinks in case of errors.
-If the  Window Size is set to 0 it pauses the sender giving the receiver time to catch up.
+	The window size dynamically grows is no error is detected or dynamically shrinks in case of errors.
+If the  Window Size is set to 0, it pauses the sender giving the receiver time to catch up.
 - Ordered Data Recovery
-- Allows Additional Features

 ## TCP's Three-Way Handshake
 This is the connection establishment phase.
 This phase initialize :